Routing in the PSTN: Call routing

 Each time a call is placed for routing, the destination number (also known as the called party) is entered by the calling party into their terminal.
 The destination number generally has two parts, an area code which generally identifies the geographical location of the destination telephone, and a telephone number unique within that area code that determines the specific destination terminal.
 The telephone number may be subdivided into a prefix that may identify a more specific geographic location or a telephone exchange, and the rest of the number.
 For example, in the number (301) 555-1212, 301 is the area code and 555 is the prefix.
 (The area code is sometimes known as an "NPA," and the area-code and prefix combination is known as an "NPA-NXX.")
-Sometimes if the call is between two terminals in the same local area (or, both terminals are on the same telephone exchange), then the area code may be omitted, but in other places, including the area code is required for the call to complete.
+In the United States, prior to 2021, in some locations, if the call was between two terminals in the same local area (or, two terminals on the same telephone exchange), then the area code could be omitted.
+With the introduction in October, 2021 of the national suicide hotline number 988, in most cases, the ability to dial local numbers without the area code was eliminated, and the area code is required for a call to a regular phone number to complete.

 When a call is received by an exchange, there are two treatments that may be applied: